Gundagai: Demographics

-In 1911 the total population of Gundagai Shire was 1,921.
-It changed little in the course of the twentieth century being 2,308 at the time of the 1981 census and 1,998 at the 2006 census.
+In 1911, the total population of Gundagai Shire was 1,921.
+It changed little in the course of the twentieth century, being 2,308 at the time of the 1981 census and 1,998 at the 2006 census.

 At the 2016 census, Gundagai recorded a population of 1,925.
 85.6% were born in Australia and 90.4% spoke only English at home.
 The most common ancestries in Gundagai were Australian 38.6%, English 33.2%, Irish 9.8% and Scottish 4.3%.
 The most common responses for religion were Anglican 39.8%, Catholic 32.5% and no religion 11.8%.

 Geography

 Gundagai is an inland town with an elevation of 232 m.
 Almost all of the shire is located in the South West Slopes bio-region and is part of the Riverina agricultural region.
-The eastern part of the shire is considered part of the South Eastern Highlands bioregion.
+The eastern part of the shire (towards Wee Jasper) can also be considered part of the South Eastern Highlands bioregion.

 North Gundagai is situated on top of significant, Jindalee Group, Cambrian period geology from which the chrysotile asbestos bearing Gundagai serpentinite originates also indicating prehistoric links to the Gondwana supercontinent.

 The Shire has been extensively cleared for agriculture and more than 80% of the area is used for dryland cropping and grazing.
 Less than 1% of the shire is managed for conservation.
 There are few remaining examples of the original vegetation cover.

 Gundagai shire is primarily rural, with a small population.
 Eighty per cent of the shire's population live in the town of Gundagai.
 There are four villages in the Shire: Coolac, Tumblong, Muttama and Nangus, with populations ranging from 40 to 90 people.

 Climate

-Gundagai has a warm temperate climate.
+Gundagai has a temperate climate typical of the South West Slopes.
 Under Köppen climate classification, the town has a humid subtropical climate (Cfa) with characteristics of the Mediterranean climate (Csa).
 Seasonal variation is great, especially about the maximum temperatures.
-Summers are hot, sunny, often sweltering and prone to severe drought, whereas winters are cool and cloudy with frequent rainy days and occasional sleet, though settling snowfalls are rare.
+Summers are hot, sunny and prone to dry periods; winters are cool and cloudy with many rain days and occasional sleet, though snowfalls are rare.